UTSA-CS-3443/Chrono/README.md

 IntelliJ run configuration (JavaFX details)

-- If you run the application directly from IntelliJ you may need to add JavaFX VM options so the Java runtime can find the JavaFX modules.
+- If you run the application directly from IntelliJ you will need to add JavaFX VM options so the Java runtime can find the JavaFX modules.
 - Create or edit a Run Configuration for the main class `edu.utsa.cs3443.chrono.ChronoApplication` and set:

   - **Project SDK**: your installed JDK (match what's in your `pom.xml` if possible).